Kunming: Air transport

 Kunming has air connections with several Chinese and Southeast Asian cities.
 Kunming is served by Kunming Changshui International Airport (KMG), which opened in June 2012, replacing the older international airport, which was located 4–5 km southeast of central Kunming.

 The now defunct Yunnan Airlines was headquartered in Kunming until it was acquired by China Eastern Airlines.
 China Southwest Airlines used to operate routes to and from Kunming, until it was merged with Air China.

 Lucky Air is a budget airline based in Kunming and operates scheduled services from Dali to Kunming and Xishuangbanna, and plans to expand to other areas of China.

-Currently, the longest non-stop flight from Kunming is to Paris, France, operated by China Eastern Airlines since 18 December 2014.
+Currently, the longest non-stop flight from Kunming is to Dubai International in the UAE, operated by China Eastern Airlines.